Dental problems in dogs

 • Kidney disease

-• Damaged heart valves and muscle (bacterial endocarditis)
+• Damaged heart valves and muscle due to bacterial endocarditis

 How do vets diagnose dental problems in dogs?

-Dogs often don't let their pet parents know if they have teeth problems.
-So dental disease may only be discovered at routine health checks:
+Dogs rarely let their owners know if they have tooth problems.
+So they may only be discovered at routine health checks, which pick up visible changes such as staining, inflammation or missing teeth.

 What's the treatment for dental disease?